selhorn/oreilly-github-demo/docs/start.md

 In this solution, a clustered set of BIG-IP VEs are created in AWS.

-The LTM and ASM modules, which are provisioned on each BIG-IP VE, provide advanced traffic management and security functionality.
-The CloudFormation template uses the default **Best 1000Mbps** image available in the AWS marketplace to license these modules (you can choose 1000, 200, or 25 Mbps).
+The LTM and ASM modules, which are part of a licensed **Best 1000Mbps** image, are provisioned on each BIG-IP VE, and provide advanced traffic management and security functionality.

 The BIG-IP VEs are configured by using an [iApp](https://devcentral.f5.com/iapps) that includes a basic virtual service (listening on 0.0.0.0:80) with a WAF policy.